tofikyussuf-ops/hotel-management-system/README.md

-# Lumina Stay — Professional Hotel Management System
+# Stay — Professional Hotel Management System

 A sophisticated, internal property management system (PMS) designed for boutique hotels and resorts.
 This application allows hotel staff to manage bookings, cabins, guests, and settings through a high-performance, responsive dashboard.